 - Identification of a cluster and transmission in a congregate living environment means everyone should follow strict quarantine guidance out of an abundance of caution.

-- Quarantine starts the day after the last positive case was in the house or residence hall floor and ends after 14 days.
-Quarantine starts over if someone else tests positive.
+- Quarantine starts the day after the last positive case was in the house or residence hall floor and ends after 10 days.

-- Plan to get a COVID-19 test on the fifth or sixth day of quarantine.
-This is when the virus is more likely to be detectable and helps us more quickly identify positive cases.
-No one can “test out” of quarantine.
-Even if you have a negative COVID-19 test, you must quarantine for the full 14 days.
+- Testing is not required nor can anyone “test out” of quarantine.
+Even if you have a negative COVID-19 test, you must quarantine for the full 10 days.

 - Residents are not encouraged to go to their permanent address (home) to quarantine.
 This could unnecessarily put others at risk.

-- Residents who have tested positive can come back to the congregate living environment only if they meet all three of these requirements:
+- Residents who have tested positive can return to the congregate living environment only if they meet all three of these requirements:

 - 24 hours with no fever without the use of fever-reducing meds